kishorsskumar/weddingSAAs/replit.md

   4. `server/routes.ts` - ALL_PAGES array for permission system
 - Superadmin dashboard must always display Quick Access cards for ALL available pages

+**UI/UX Preferences:**
+- Event dropdowns should be searchable and scrollable using a Combobox pattern (Command + Popover)
+- Use the same searchable dropdown pattern for any long lists throughout the app

 ## System Architecture

 ### Frontend Architecture